 Find the info you need

-You’ve already proven to be a hero for the cats by trapping them and taking them to the veterinarian to be neutered and vaccinated.
-Now after their surgery, the cats will need your care and attention during the recovery period before they can be released.
-Follow these tips for a smooth transition from medical care to returning the cats to their outdoor homes.
+You’ve already proven to be a hero for the cats by trapping them and taking them to the veterinarian to be neutered and vaccinated through Trap-Neuter-Return (TNR).
+Now after their surgery, the cats will need your care and attention during the recovery period before they can be returned to their outdoor homes.
+Follow these tips for a smooth transition from spay and neuter surgery to return.

 - The cats should be returned to you in the same covered traps in which you brought them to the clinic, with clean newspaper inside.
 You’ll receive their medical records, including rabies vaccination certificates.
 Keep these in a safe place but accessible in case you need to show them another veterinarian or shelter.
 And, these important documents make the case for the cats receiving proper care.
 See our tips on Recordkeeping.